mdda/pycon.sg-2015_deep-learning/README.md

 Using the code from : http://pascalbugnion.net/blog/ipython-notebooks-and-git.html (and https://gist.github.com/pbugnion/ea2797393033b54674af ),
-you can enable the feature just on one repository, rather than installing it globally, as follows...
+you can enable this kind of feature just on one repository, rather than installing it globally, as follows...

 Within the repository, run :